UniversaBlockchain/UniCherryGarden/README.md

 * **CherryGardener Connector** – is a Java-based API to connect to CherryGardener and execute any required operations from Java/Scala/Kotlin code.

 ## Usage

 The native Java API, in the form of `ClientConnectorImpl`, is available in the `cherrygardener_connector` package.

+## Requirements

+The source code base is written in Java 8 language and Scala 2.13 as the minimum language levels.

+PostgreSQL 10.x or newer is used to store the data, as the minimum PostgreSQL syntax/API level.

+Geth 1.10.15 or newer should be used to access the Ethereum blockchain (earlier versions may have known bugs preventing their effective usage, e.g. in GraphQL interfaces).

 ### Setting CherryGardener Connector as a dependency

 The packages are being built and published to Sonatype Central repository, so most of the times you can use in the Java build tool of your choice very easily.
 For example, if the currently published version is **0.8.5**, you can use this package in the following way:

 #### Maven